 You may also realize that some of the material doesn’t fit with your curriculum anymore.
 Again, you don’t have to get rid of it all at once, but start phasing it out.

-5. Choose a Crosscutting Concept and Science and Engineering Practice to focus on.
+5. Choose a Crosscutting Concept or a Science and Engineering Practice to focus on.

-By narrowing your focus, you are more likely to create high-quality content that requires less revisions in the future.
-You can choose the Crosscutting Concepts and Science and Engineering Concepts that you are most comfortable with, or choose the ones that seems to show up a lot in your grade level.
+By narrowing your focus, you are more likely to create high-quality content that requires fewer revisions in the future.
+You can choose the Crosscutting Concepts and Science and Engineering Concepts that you are most comfortable with, or choose the ones that seem to show up a lot in your grade level.

 Both the SEPs and CCC’s should be explicitly taught, so create a clear method for helping your students to understand these concepts.